epics-containers/ibek-support/README.md

 - install.sh:
   - a script that builds the support module inside of a container.
-  This script is invoked by every Generic IOC build that requires the support module.
-The script can contain any commands that are required but would usually be a series of calls to `ibek support` functions.
+  This script is invoked by any Generic IOC build that requires the support module.
+The script can contain any bash  script commands that are required but would usually be a series of calls to `ibek support` functions.
   For an example see [install.sh](https://github.com/epics-containers/ibek-support/blob/main/ADSimDetector/install.sh) for the ADSimDetector support module.